yoyochen68/Ryan-Yoyo/docs/createVideo.md

 ![addAudio](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/videoImage/addAudio.png?raw=true)
 ![ajustAudio](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/videoImage/adjustAudio.png?raw=true)

+### 8. Download
-Download the final video on the top right of the page.
+You can download the final video on the top right of the page.
 The suggested format is MP4.
 ![downloadVideo](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/videoImage/downloadVideo.png?raw=true)

+With the video templates, You can create many different style of YouTube Videos.

+## conclusion:
+To create a YouTube Video with templates, You just need 8 stpes:Replace Video, Update Text, Get Element Info, Change Animation, Add Pages, Add Transiton, Add Audio and download the file.
 With the video templates, You can create many different style of YouTube Videos.